 Transparency and reporting

 Sustainability considerations are shared at all levels of Triodos Bank and are an integral part of its management.
-Social and environmental aspects are taken into account in all day-to-day business decisions.
-Therefore Triodos Bank does not have a separate department that continuously focuses on sustainability or corporate social responsibility.
+Social and environmental aspects are taken into account in all Triodos Bank’s decisions.
+Therefore, unlike many other organisations, Triodos Bank does not have a separate department that continuously focuses on sustainability or corporate social responsibility.

 Triodos Bank employs specific criteria to ensure the sustainability of products and services.
-It employs both positive criteria to ensure it is actively doing good and negative criteria for exclusion, to ensure it doesn’t do any harm.
+The Bank employs both positive criteria to ensure it is actively doing good and negative criteria for exclusion, to ensure it doesn’t do any harm.
 The negative criteria exclude loans and investments in sectors or activities that are damaging to society.
 The positive criteria identify leading businesses and encourage their contributions to a sustainable society.
 Twice a year, these criteria are tested and adjusted if necessary.
 Triodos Bank has also defined sustainability principles for its internal organisation.
 These are included in its Business Principles.
-All sustainability criteria referred to can be found on our website.
+All sustainability criteria referred to can be found on Triodos Bank’s websites.